nahitserick/Cybersecurity-Labs/README.md

 - Configuring Firewall Interfaces with PfSense
 - Monitoring and logging network traffic
 - <a href="https://github.com/nahitserick/Configuring-Custom-Firewall-Rules-with-pfSense">Configuring Custom Firewall Rules with pfSense</a>
-- Configuring a VPN Server with pfSense
+- <a href="https://github.com/nahitserick/VPN-Server-Configuration-with-pfSense">Configuring a VPN Server with pfSense</a>
 - Configuring a VPN Client for Secure File Transfers
 - 10 Penetration testing a Pfsense Firewall
 - Analyzing Network Traffic with Wireshark